KaiHabermann/decayamplitude/README.md

 ## Goal

 The software project `decayamplitude` provides an amplitude package working in tandem with `decayangle` to build full cascade reaction amplitudes.
+The main goal is to provide a simple interface to build decay chains and their amplitudes, which can be used in amplitude analyses.

 ## Usage
 ```python